Aug 12, 2021

 U.S. Drought Conditions and Solutions

 Drought has been a feature of the West and Southwest for a long time, but climate change is causing longer dry seasons, hotter heatwaves, and declines in rainfall.
 Farmers dig more and deeper wells to try to mitigate the damage of drought for their investments, often causing irreversible environmental damage due to lowering water tables.
-In early August, the California water board approved emergency regulations to block thousands of farmers and landowners from diverting water from from the Sacramento-San Joaquin Delta watershed.
+In early August, the California water board approved emergency regulations to block thousands of farmers and landowners from diverting water from the Sacramento-San Joaquin Delta watershed.

 In addition to water restrictions already in place, shockingly low water levels in Lake Mead, the United State’s largest reservoir, are very likely to cause the declaration of the first-ever water shortage along the Colorado River.
 25,000,000 people rely on the water from this region.